 One of the designs included a mobile application that uses augmented reality to translate signage in various languages.
 Our technology interacts with the airport’s digital network to provide each traveler with current flight information and personalized pathways based on gate location and travel time.
 The application also generated business by prompting relevant shopping discounts for many of the stores and retailers in the airport.

-The concept was enhanced using a digital skin.
+We also extended the concept with a digital skin.
 Periodically, selected areas were illuminated with a bluish tint to reflect sunny daylight, a green-forest coloring to liven gray days, and red or purple mood lighting to indicate the evening.
 Weather sensors placed along the outer perimeter of the facility worked in tandem with the natural environment.
-This enhanced the typically/normally weary airport environment into a vibrant and pleasant experience.
+This dynamic interactive lighting system enhanced the typical weary airport environment and offered a vibrant and pleasant experience.